 Faculty Serious Illness and Parental Leave

-Contact Information: Director of Benefits, Human Resources (328-9825); Associate Provost for Personnel and Resource Administration or Associate Vice Chancellor for Personnel Administration, Division of Academic Affairs (328-2679 or 328-5442); or Assistant Vice Chancellor for Health Sciences Administration (744-1910)
+Director of Benefits, Human Resources (328-9825); Executive Director for Academic Affairs Personnel Administration or Associate Vice Chancellor for Personnel Administration, Division of Academic Affairs (328-1416 or 328-5442); Associate Vice Chancellor for Health Sciences Human Resources (744-1910).

 2.1 This policy applies only to faculty members who meet all of the following conditions: